Chapter reviewed and updated in August 2023. Updates to sections:

 For advice on disinfection of any contaminated site, contact the Legionella Reference Laboratory at ESR.

-For further information on disinfection, refer to The Prevention of Legionellosis in New Zealand: Guidelines for the control of legionella bacteria (Ministry of Health 2011).
+For further information on disinfection, refer to The Prevention of Legionellosis in New Zealand: Guidelines for the control of legionella bacteria (Health New Zealand - Te Whatu Ora, 2024).

 Health education